SnowScriptWinterOfCode/Technical_Writing/webDevelopmentVenusCh001.md

 ### (3) Online videos
 - if you are stuck at a particular feature then don't waste more time in reading it's documentation again and again , rather go and watch the video and understand from there.
+### (4) Hands-on
+- web development is all about development.
+- rather than learning tags of html and blindly memorising css and js , start implementing them .
+- make project and read documentation and again make project, this cycle should continue like this.
+- start loving documentation , it will be useful for you in the long run also.
+### (5) Ignore AI
+- yes it is true that a whole working website can be built with artificial intelligence by just giving one
+  prompt only.
+- But we should not forget that AI works on the information given to it by human.
+- So human beings are creative and so is you and so ignore ai when you are in the phase of learning web development
+- don't use ai to build for you but only for the learning purposes